libermandovev/algosec-ansible-role/docs/modules/algosec_provision_network_connectivity_module.rst

 --------

 * Provision network connectivity by creating a change request in AlgoSec FireFlow.
-* No change request is created if traffic is already allowed.
+* No change request is created if traffic is already provisioned correctly.

 Requirements